Gamma-radiation sky maps from compact binaries: Abstract

 \section{Abstract}

-Using numerical simulations, we predict sky maps and light curves of gamma-ray emission from neutron stars in compact binaries, and in isolation.
+{ We study sky maps and light curves of gamma-ray emission from neutron stars in compact binaries, and in isolation.
 We briefly review some gamma-ray emission models, and reproduce sky maps from a standard isolated pulsar in the Separatrix Layer model.
-We then simulate isolated pulsars with several variations of a dipole magnetic field, including superpositions, and predict their gamma-ray emission.
-These simulations provide new heuristics on what can and cannot be inferred about the magnetic field configuration of pulsars from high-energy observations.
+We consider isolated pulsars with several variations of a dipole magnetic field, including superpositions, and predict their gamma-ray emission.
+Our results provide new heuristics on what can and cannot be inferred about the magnetic field configuration of pulsars from high-energy observations.
 We find that typical double-peak light curves can be produced by pulsars with significant multipole structure beyond a single dipole.
-We offer a simple approximation that is useful for rapid explorations of binary magnetic field structure.
-Finally, we predict the gamma-ray emission pattern from a compact black hole-neutron star binary moments before merger by applying the Separatrix Layer model to data simulated in full general relativity; we find that face-on observers receive little emission, equatorial observers see one broad peak, and more generic observers typically see two peaks.
+For binary systems, we also present a simple approximation that is useful for rapid explorations of binary magnetic field structure.
+Finally, we predict the gamma-ray emission pattern from a compact black hole-neutron star binary moments before merger by applying the Separatrix Layer model to data simulated in full general relativity; we find that face-on observers receive little emission, equatorial observers see one broad peak, and more generic observers typically see two peaks. }